Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-f3TtRJWOI2Q.md

 ### Transcript

-> uh how about personal elevators i don't think they're coming improve the
+> how about personal elevators i don't think they're coming improve the